shereedietel/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, ensuring that you stay focused and don't get sidetracked.
  -- 212字

+# 2023-12-27
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read more often than it is written, so prioritize clarity and conciseness.
+Refactor early and frequently to eliminate complexity and duplication.
+Additionally, understand that debugging and testing are integral parts of the development process.
+Write test cases beforehand and employ defensive programming techniques to prevent errors.
+Lastly, keep learning and adapting as technology evolves, but also recognize that sometimes, the best solution is not the most advanced one, but the one that is most understandable and manageable for both current and future developers.